 Placement of the Carrier

 Movement in a car tends to be bigger or more exaggerated in the back seat than in the front.
 To prevent car sickness in cats, put the carrier up front if possible.
-This isn't always an option, based on the design of the car, because airbags can hurt an animal in the same way they can injure a small child.
+This isn't always an option, based on the car's design, because airbags can hurt an animal like they injure a small child.

 Control of Food

 Cats, like other animals, have a quick vomiting response in the throat.
-This response might be triggered more easily if the animal eats shortly before traveling.
+This response might be triggered more quickly if the animal eats before traveling.
 Don't give the animal anything to eat for at least several hours before the car trip.
-This way, even if the cat ends up not feeling well and throws up, the amount of vomit won't be extreme.
+This way, even if the cat does not feel well and throws up, the amount of vomit won't be extreme.

 Keeping the Car at the Right Temperature

-Regardless of whether the heat or air conditioning is on in the vehicle, keep in mind what settings are in use and where the vents are directing air.
+Regardless of whether the vehicle's heat or air conditioning is on, keep in mind what settings are in use and where the vents are directing the air.
 If the animal is too close to a vent and a high setting is on, it might get too much direct heat or cool air.
 Try to run the systems at a low, consistent setting rather than alternating between periods of blasted air and not having anything on.

 Motion Sickness Medication

-A cat whose car sickness truly is motion related sometimes benefits from a small dose of dimenhydrinate, often sold under the brand name Dramamine®.
+A cat whose car sickness truly is motion-related sometimes benefits from a small dose of dimenhydrinate often sold under the brand name Dramamine®.
 This is the same medication people take to prevent motion sickness.
-It’s important to speak to a veterinarian before giving any animal this medication, but the dosage needs to be tailored to the animal’s size.